ChrisDrit/connect-4/README.md

 ##### Play a game?

+* This is responsive!
+Use your mobile :)
 * Or...
-Open 2 seperate browser windows side-by-side.
+Open 2 separate browser windows side-by-side on your desktop.
 * Make sure one is incognito and the other not.
-    1. Otherwise expect Session Collision with all sorts of ugliness.
+Otherwise expect Session Collision with all sorts of ugliness.
 * Surf to `http://localhost:3000/` on both browser windows.
 * If everything went well, you should see this: